Jury orders Tesla to pay more than $130 million in discrimination suit, which alleged racist epithets and hostile environment at factory

 Attorney Lawrence A. Organ of the California Civil Rights Law group confirmed the verdict Monday, saying the jury awarded $6.9 million in emotional distress-related damages and $130 million in punitive damages.

 Tesla is likely to appeal the ruling.
 A message left with an attorney for the company, Tracey Kennedy of the Los Angeles-based firm Sheppard Mullin, was not immediately returned.

 Tesla did not respond to a request for comment.
+But according to court filings, Tesla fiercely defended itself against the allegations, moving to strike the testimony of an expert witness and articulating its stance that Diaz was not employed by the company itself.
+Diaz, Tesla argued, “failed to provide the jury with evidence conclusively demonstrating that Tesla subjected Plaintiff to race discrimination."

+”Without such evidence, the jurors must answer no to the verdict form question asking whether Plaintiff was subjected to a racially hostile work environment by Tesla," it said.

+The company argued that even if the allegations were true — an argument it made as a hypothetical — Diaz could not prove he was subjected to a “race discrimination violation” by Tesla.

+“Plaintiff has not presented any evidence of a contractual relationship between him and Tesla,” the company argued.
+“Plaintiff testified that he never got any written document from Tesla saying that he was a Tesla employee at any point in time.”

-Diaz’s suit was a hostile work environment and racial harassment case brought under the Civil Rights Act of 1866.
+Diaz’s suit was a hostile work environment and racial harassment case brought under the Civil Rights Act of 1866, with its relevant provisions on contractual relationships and the privileges of a contract, according to Organ.
 The defendants in the case included Tesla and several staffing corporations that sent workers to client sites.
 Attorneys for Tesla had attempted to argue that Diaz was not an employee of Tesla but rather someone who had been paired with a job in its facilities.
 Organ said Diaz was working at Tesla, using equipment from the company and taking direction from its workers, who determined his hours and rate of pay.

 “We’re just gratified that the jury saw the truth and they awarded an amount that hopefully will push Tesla to correct what people testified about in terms of this widespread racist conduct,” Organ said.
 “It’s gratifying to know that a jury’s willing to hold Tesla accountable, one of the world’s largest, richest corporations finally is told ‘you cant let this kind of thing happen at your factory.’”